 When it comes to PCI-compliance, MPA’s Director of Product emphasized that “we don’t take it lightly; we take our security very seriously.
 The fact that it’s PCI has significant value to us because we never have to worry about the Plum parts of our solution.
 When PCI auditors visit, we have no reservations about showing them the applications built on the Plum platform.”

 Since implementing their voice payment channel, Plum’s technology generated several benefits for MPA.
 MPA’s Director of Product noted that Plum allowed MPA to strategically expand their payment portfolio and to introduce voice payments into the markets that they serve.
 Being able to offer their payment services through every communication channel a company’s customers might use helped MPA to win new business.
-For established clients, offering voice proved to be a major differentiator for MPA and deliver a lot of value to the customers that take advantage of it.
+For established clients, offering voice proved to be a major differentiator for MPA and delivered a lot of value to the customers that take advantage of it.

 When MPA first launched their voice channel, they started fielding all their users’ voice traffic overnight–literally.
 While most IT professionals would expect complications with this type of rapid deployment and usage volume, MPA’s Director of Product stated that the systems reliability has been noteworthy.
 “As a service platform, the PCI compatibility has been irreproachable.
 It’s been remarkably stable and solid,” he said, “we haven’t gotten any complaints from our users, and it’s been very reliable for ourselves and our users.”